porgeous/omnifood-porgeous-site/README.md

 # Omnifood Project

+This is a tutorial project from Jonas Schmedtmann that I followed along and created in order to learn JavaScript principles.
-A healthy meal delivery application with custom recipes.
+"A healthy meal delivery application with custom recipes."